J C Jeremy Hobson FRSA

 A true huntin’, shootin’ and fishin’ sort of person, Jeremy’s interests also include trout-fishing but there is, by his own admission, not much finesse to his style.

 Like all those who are at one with the countryside, Jeremy knows how to produce, grow and cook what’s on offer (as evidenced by his recipe books – all of which have a truly rural flavour); identify the tracks of what’s walked the path ahead; craft a stick from the hedgerow and – should you ever need to know – how to cleanly break a small branch by hand (upwards… downwards will not work… try it sometime!)

-Living in rural France has given him the chance to experience all that country life has to offer on both sides of ‘Le Manche’.
+Jeremy's years of living in rural France have given him the chance to experience all that country life has to offer on both sides of ‘Le Manche’.
 Indeed, in a UK television interview, the interviewer reported that Jeremy was “internationally renowned…” Complimentary though her statement undoubtedly was, there’s a long way to go before world domination can be claimed!